Don't negotiate with e-terrorists. Be a hero and rescue your hostage PC. With nasty malware like Locky making

 backed up your files, you may have a chance to recover your data.

-If you have the simplest kind of ransomware, such as a fake antivirus program or a bogus clean-up tool, you can usually remove it by following the steps in my previous malware removal guide.
+the steps in my previous malware removal guide.
 This procedure includes entering Windows’ Safe Mode and running an on-demand virus scanner such as Malwarebytes.

 To start the restoration process using System Restore, follow these steps depending on your OS version: